mevdschee/php-crud-api/README.md

 This is a single file application!
 Upload "api.php" somewhere and enjoy!

-Alternatively, you can use [Composer](https://getcomposer.org/).
-See the _Composer Installation_ section below.

 ## Limitations

   - Primary keys should either be auto-increment (from 1 to 2^53) or UUID